Stacy Dragila

-Stacy Renée Dragila (née Mikaelson; born March 25, 1971) is an American former pole vaulter.
-She is an Olympic gold medalist and a multiple world champion.
+Stacy Renée Mikaelson known as Stacy Renée Dragila (born 25 March 1971) is a former American pole vaulter.
+She is an Olympic gold medalist and a multiple-time world champion.

 Early life

 Dragila was born and raised in Auburn, California, northeast of Sacramento.
-She also participated in gymnastics, but had to give it up due to childhood asthma.
+She participated in gymnastics but gave it up due to childhood asthma.

-She attended Placer Union High School where she played volleyball and ran on the track team as a sprinter, hurdler, and jumper.
-Early on she got coaching from Yuba Community College's John Orognen.
-She competed in the 300 meters hurdles at the CIF California State Meet, but didn't place.
+She attended Placer High School where she played volleyball and competed on the track team as a sprinter, hurdler, and jumper.
+She was coached by Yuba Community College's John Orognen.
+She competed in the 300 meters hurdles at the CIF California State Meet, but did not place.
 In 1990, she placed second at the Golden West Invitational in the 400 meters hurdles.

 She graduated from Idaho State University in 1995.
 At ISU, she competed in the heptathlon.
 She was introduced to pole vaulting by her coach, a former vaulter himself, and she participated in some of the earliest sanctioned women's pole vault competitions.

 Pole vaulting career

 Dragila won the women's pole vault competition at the 1996 U.S. Olympic Trials.
 Women's pole vault was a demonstration event at the Trials, and it was not included in the program of the 1996 Olympics in Atlanta.

-In March 1997, she won the pole vault competition at the Indoor World Championships and set her first indoor world record, 4.48 m (14 ft 8 in).
-At the 1999 outdoor World Championships, she again won gold and set her first outdoor world record, 4.60 m (15 ft 1 in).
-Over the course of her career, she set or tied the indoor world record 8 times and set or tied the outdoor world record 10 times.
+In March 1997, Dragila won the pole vault competition at the Indoor World Championships and set her first indoor world record, 4.48 m (14 ft 8 in).
+Later that month, she scored 6,999 points in a women's decathlon in Los Angeles, setting an early American record in the event.

+At the 1999 Outdoor World Championships, she again won gold and set her first outdoor world record, 4.60 m (15 ft 1 in).
+Over the course of her career, she set or tied the indoor world record 8 times and the outdoor world record 10 times.

-After winning the 2000 U.S. Olympic Trials and resetting the world record at 4.63 m (15 ft 2 in), she won the first women's pole vault Olympic gold medal at the 2000 Olympic Games in Sydney.
+After winning the 2000 U.S. Olympic Trials and resetting the world record at 4.63 m (15 ft 2 in), Dragila won the first women's pole vault Olympic gold medal at the 2000 Olympic Games in Sydney.